-In all settings, we reduce the state space prior to state elimination, by extending standard strong [9] and weak bisimulation [3] quotioning techniques to parametric MCs and MRMs.
-A very important observation is that for parametric MDPs we can apply the quotioning on the encoded parametric MC, since this preserves the maximal probabilistic reachability.
+In most settings, we reduce the state space prior to state elimination, by extending standard strong [11] and weak bisimulation [3] lumping techniques (computing the quotient model for further analysis) to parametric MCs.
+A very important observation is that for parametric MDPs we can apply the lumping on the encoded parametric MC, since this preserves the maximum reachability probability.
 This allows us to minimise parametric MDPs efficiently.
-We have implemented the algorithms in our tool PARAM, including the parametric bisimulation quotioning.
+We have implemented the algorithms in our tool PARAM [15], including the parametric bisimulation lumping.
 We illustrate the feasibility of the entire approach on a number of non-trivial parametric MCs, MRMs and MDPs.